Published by Lookforzebras

 We all have a tendency to take things one day at a time when it comes to challenges at work.
 This can be great in certain situations, and prevents us from getting overwhelmed.
 This by itself is not an adequate response to stress, though.
 Some sort of grander approach is needed to improve things for the long-term.
 Writing and sharing may be a great technique for you.

 Be in touch if this prompts you to start a blog!
-We can help answer questions that come up.
+I can help answer questions that come up.
 If you already have a blog, what motivates you to write?